Therapy

 You could use horticultural therapy as part of a wider role, like occupational therapy.
 With experience and further study, you could move into a supervisory role, or research.

-You could become self-employed or teach and supervise trainees of therapeutic horticulture techniques.
+You could become self-employed or teach and supervise trainees in therapeutic horticulture methods.

 Skills required and how your skills match up